-- (i) The entire interests in shares of 106,639,893 are duplicated by those disclosed under Dr Cheung Tsang-Kay, Stan, the spouse of Ms Ng Yiu-Chi, Eleanor, in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures". - (ii) Ms Cheung Yee, Alice is interested in 39,222,633 shares together with Dr Cheung Tsang-Kay, Stan and Ms Chang Kan, Jane. - (iii) MEH is a company owned by a family trust which is interested in 64,689,760 shares, comprising 64,414,760 shares held by MEH and 275,000 shares held by its subsidiary company, as noted in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures".
+- (i) The entire interests in shares of 106,639,893 are duplicated by those disclosed under Dr Cheung Tsang-Kay, Stan, the spouse of Ms Ng Yiu-Chi, Eleanor, in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures". - (ii) Ms Cheung Yee, Alice is interested in 39,222,633 shares together with Dr Cheung Tsang-Kay, Stan and Ms Chang Kan, Jane. - (iii) MEH is a company owned by a family trust which is interested in 64,689,760 shares held by MEH, as noted in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures".
 HIT, the trustee of this trust, is deemed to be interested in the 64,689,760 shares owned by this trust. - (iv) Ms Chang Kan, Jane is interested in 39,222,633 shares together with Dr Cheung Tsang-Kay, Stan and Ms Cheung Yee, Alice.